Login

 Typically, organs and tissues in the abdomen and pelvis are slippery and have movement.
 Internal scar tissue can form into wide bands called adhesions, which attach to organs, muscles, and fascia, causing things to stick together and create problems such as abdominal and pelvic pain, vomiting, bloating, inability to pass gas, constipation, and painful sex.

 With monthly cycles of growth and shedding, endometrial tissues can cause inflammation and the formation of adhesions.
-Layered on top of the monthly tissue changes, clients with endo often undergo many invasive diagnostic and treatment surgeries, including laparoscopic procedures and hysterecomies, which add even more scar tissue to the area.
+Layered on top of the monthly tissue changes, clients with endometriosis often undergo many invasive diagnostic and treatment surgeries, including laparoscopic procedures and hysterectomies, which add even more scar tissue to the area.

 Myofascial dysfunction and pain